Roots of random functions: A framework for local universality: Application: Universality for Kac polynomials

 \begin{cor} Let $C$ be a positive constant.
 Assume that the random variables $\xi_i$ are independent (not necessarily identically distributed) real random variables with mean 0, variance 1 and $(2+\ep)$-moments bounded by $C$.
 Then

 where the implicit constant depends only on $C$ and $\ep$. \end{cor}

 Theorem \ref{kacreal} strengthens an earlier result of Tao and the second author \cite{TVpoly}.
 The result in \cite{TVpoly} only covers the bulk of the spectrum, namely the region $1-n^{-\ep}\le |x|\le 1+n^{-\ep}$.
 Restricting to the number of real roots, it yields instead of the more precise (and optimal) estimate in Corollary \ref{kacmean}.
 Another new feature is that our result also yields sharp estimates for the size of level sets $\{ z\in \C: P_n (z) =a \}$, for any fixed $a$, since we can allow that in Theorem \ref{kacreal} and Corollary \ref{kacmean}, $\xi_0 $ (and in fact any finite number of $\xi_i$) has non-zero, bounded mean.
 Our proofs work automatically under this extension.
+A version of Corollary \ref{kacmean} is obtained earlier in \cite{NNV} using a different approach that combines the local universality in the bulk and a comparison of the number of real roots of $P_n$ with that of $P_{n'}$ for $n'$ much larger than $n$.

 The proof in \cite{TVpoly} made use of a deep anti-concentration lemma \cite[Lemma 14.1]{TVpoly} whose proof relies on the Inverse Littlewood-Offord theory and a weak quantitative version of Gromov's theorem.
 The proof we will provide here is simple and almost identical to the one used to treat random trigonometric polynomials in the last section.
 For random variables having continuous distributions (such as the cases treated by Kac and Stevens mentioned above), the anti-concentration property (see Remark \ref{anticond}) is immediate.